The Best Passive Investing Strategy

 As anyone who has looked at the academic studies on the topic might expect, this seemingly "dumb money" investing strategy—which is even more passive than an index fund—crushed the average mutual fund over the past 79 years, delivering a compounding rate nearly double its competitors.
 The list of companies is still amazing because former holdings were bought out by modern day empires.

 For example, an inexperienced investor might look at the original list of stocks and incorrectly conclude that Standard Oil of New Jersey and Socony-Vacuum Oil are now defunct.
 On the contrary, they were bought out over the years and swapped for shares of Exxon Mobil, the current owner.
 The Atchison, Topeka & Santa Fe Railroad was bought by Burlington Northern Santa Fe, which was acquired for the stock by Warren Buffett's conglomerate, Berkshire Hathaway.

 One of the biggest objections you hear to the low-cost, widely diversified, passive investing strategy from those who are ignorant of the mechanics of this approach has to do with bankruptcy.
 "What if some of the stocks go bankrupt and you lose everything you put into them?!" they exclaim as if they have proven a point.

-Who Is Best Suited for This Passive Investing Strategy?
+The Investors Best Suited for This Passive Strategy

 Generally speaking, the individual investors who can best take advantage of the benefits of this money management school of thought are going to be those who: